StanForever/awesome-websites/README.md

 * [https://aisotools.com](https://aisotools.com/) : A directory of 1,200+ AI tools across 21 categories with search, side-by-side comparison and an AI-search visibility monitor.
 Listing a tool is free. :free:

 ## B :
+* [https://bucketlist.nl](https://bucketlist.nl/?lang=en&scope=wereld) : Discover, like and save travel and life experiences in the Netherlands and worldwide.
+Free to browse without an account. :free:
 * [https://bundle.js.org](https://bundle.js.org) : A quick and easy way to bundle, minify, and compress (gzip and brotli) your ts, js, jsx and npm projects all online, while returning the final bundle file size.
 * [https://builtwith.com](https://builtwith.com/) : Find out what websites are built with.
 You can find the technology stack of any website.
 * [http://bugmenot.com](http://bugmenot.com/) : Enter a website below to see if the bugmenot community has shared any logins for it.